 Key takeaways:

 Stevia leaf extract is a common sugar alternative used to sweeten foods and drinks.
-Some people with diabetes may choose to use stevia instead of sugar to prevent a spike in blood sugar levels.
+Some people with diabetes use stevia instead of sugar to prevent a spike in blood sugar (glucose) levels.

 Pure stevia has no effect on blood glucose.
-But added chemicals like maltodextrin and dextrose in the sugar substitute can raise your blood glucose level.
+But some stevia products have added chemicals, like maltodextrin and dextrose, which can raise your blood glucose level.

 Make sure to read the labels on your stevia products to see if they have additives that may affect your blood sugar.

-Stevia is a naturally occurring sweetener made from a plant in the sunflower family.
+Stevia is a natural sweetener made from a plant in the sunflower family.
 It has a number of chemicals that make it up to 300 times sweeter than table sugar.
-Since stevia is so sweet, it takes only a small amount to sweeten foods and beverages.
+Because it’s so sweet, just a bit of it can sweeten foods and beverages.

-When stevia is packaged to be sold, it’s often used with other ingredients to give it bulk, improve how easily it flows, and make it simpler to measure.
-Common additives include:
+But many stevia products also contain other ingredients.
+These additives can give the product bulk, improve how easily it flows, and make it simpler to measure.
+Additives include:

 Maltodextrin